 - The delivery method used for the communications

 What needs to be communicated?

-Determining what information to be communicated depends on when in the service rollout process you are communicating.
+Determining what information to be communicated depends on when you are communicating in the service rollout process.
 You might decide to communicate in waves to your organizational groups and users, starting with a service rollout kickoff, followed by pre-enrollment, and follow up with post-enrollment.
-Let’s discuss the type of information that could be communicated in each wave.
+Let’s discuss the type of information that could be communicated in each wave